 In addition to the situations listed above, USCIS officers have uncovered false claims to citizenship in other circumstances, such as people stating that they were U.S. citizens on federally backed mortgage applications for the purpose of buying a home.

-The bottom line is that even if you apply for a nongovernment benefit, if it requires U.S. citizenship as a condition of eligibility, you may be making a false claim for the purposes of U.S. immigration law—or at the very least, raise enough questions in the minds of U.S. immigration authorities that they place you into removal proceedings.
+The bottom line is that, even if you apply for a nongovernment benefit, if it requires U.S. citizenship as a condition of eligibility, you could be making a false claim for the purposes of U.S. immigration law—or at the very least, raise enough questions in the minds of U.S. immigration authorities that they place you into removal proceedings.

-For this reason a noncitizen must be very careful when applying for any type of application that inquires about citizenship status, especially loans that involve federal funds, such as FHA loans.
+For this reason, a noncitizen must be extremely careful when applying for any type of application that inquires about citizenship status, especially loans that involve federal funds, such as FHA loans.

 Another exception to deportation for false claims exists if the claim was made before September 30, 1996, which is the effective date of the false claims ground of inadmissibility.

-Finally, some people who overstayed their visa or never had any legal status in the U.S. have made false statements at border crossings or in interviews with immigration authorities about their citizenship status in order to stay in the United States.
+Finally, some people who overstayed their U.S. visa or never had any legal status in the U.S. have made false statements at U.S. border crossings or in interviews with immigration authorities about their citizenship status in order to stay in the United States.
 In this case, if the noncitizen immediately and voluntarily retracts the false claim before the lie is exposed or is about to be exposed (also known as "timely retraction,"), the person may be spared from removal proceedings based on the false claim to U.S. citizenship.
-They may however be deported (or inadmissible) for other reasons – such as unlawful presence in the United States.
+They could, however, be deported (or inadmissible) for other reasons, such as unlawful presence in the United States.

 Other than claiming that an exception applies, the only recourse available to a person who has made a false claim to U.S. citizenship is to seek cancellation of removal in Immigration Court.

 In order to qualify for this type of relief, however, a showing of good moral character is required for non-permanent residents (non-LPRs).
-The trouble is, a judge may find that a non-LPR who made an intentional false claim to citizenship lacks good moral character.
-If the false claim was unintentional, and all other requirements are met, cancellation of removal may be a good option.
+The trouble is, an immigration judge could find that a non-LPR who made an intentional false claim to citizenship lacks good moral character.
+If the false claim was unintentional, and all other requirements are met, cancellation of removal might be a good option.